I love when you share my recipes!

-Swapping traditional simple syrup for blue curaçao syrup gives this drink its striking color while keeping the crisp, mint-lime flavors that make mojitos so popular.
-Whether you’re sipping poolside, hosting a summer gathering, or simply want a vibrant drink to brighten up your evening, this Blue Mojito is sure to impress.
+Swapping traditional simple syrup for blue curaçao syrup gives this drink its striking color and subtle orange flavor while keeping the crisp, mint-lime flavors that make mojitos so popular.

 This cocktail is perfect for a hot summer day when you want something light, citrusy, and refreshing.
 The balance of cool mint, zesty lime, and a hint of sweetness and orange from the blue curaçao syrup makes it easy to sip, while the club soda adds a bubbly lift.
 Since this recipe uses blue curaçao syrup instead of the liqueur, it keeps the alcohol content lower than other cocktails, making it a great choice for leisurely afternoons or casual get-togethers.

 Plus, it’s easy to make at home with just a few ingredients.
-Pair it with your favorite summer appetizers, like these easy strawberry bites or peach and mango salsa with homemade tortilla chips, and enjoy a refreshing drink that looks just as good as it tastes.
+Pair it with your favorite summer appetizers, like these easy strawberry bites or peach and mango salsa with homemade tortilla chips.

 How to Make a Blue Curaçao Mojito (Step by Step)